Ragtime, Jazz Age & Swing Era dances

 ideal for dancing Balboa

-also: Shag, Lindy Hop & Authentic Jazz, F
+also: Shag, Lindy Hop & Jazz Dance

 The History of Authentic Jazz Dance